alivespirit/analyze-video/tools/log_dashboard/README.md

 ### Video Playback

-- Click a video name in the Per-Video Summary to open an embedded player.
+- Click a video name in the Per-Video Summary to open an embedded player inline (no page reload).
+The player appears directly beneath the selected row.
 - Click the timestamp to jump to the first log entry of that video.
 - Gate direction chip: Up/Down/Both arrows (↑/↓/↕) render next to the status badge.
 - Filters are preserved when opening a video; the current severity/status/gate selections remain active.
+The URL is updated with `play=<basename>` via History API for sharability and back/forward navigation.
 - The summary stays expanded when the player is visible, and the current video row is highlighted.
+Scrolling positions the player so one table row is visible above it (accounting for the sticky header).

 Requirements:
 - Set `VIDEO_FOLDER` to the root directory containing your original `.mp4` files.
 The server searches it recursively.
 - Files are served via `GET /video/{basename}`; only `.mp4` basenames are allowed.
-- To open the player directly, use `play=<basename>` in the query string (e.g., `/today?play=clip123.mp4#player`).
+- To open the player directly, use `play=<basename>` in the query string (e.g., `/today?play=clip123.mp4`).

+### Chart Hour Boundaries

+- Hour separators are drawn between bars when the next video’s hour differs from the current one.
+- Separators use dashed styling for clarity and include small hour labels (e.g., `02h`).

+### Collapsible State Persistence

+- The open/closed state of collapsible sections (like Per-Video Summary and Logs) is remembered via localStorage.
+- Navigating via the header’s Home/All Days clears the persisted state so you start fresh.

+### Scrolling Behavior

+- Player focus uses native smooth scrolling and aligns the player with one table row visible above it.

 ### Filtering